 On November 13, 2024, the New York City Council passed the FARE Act, with 42 out of 51 council members voting “Yes.”
-The bill is now with Mayor Eric Adams for his review and approval (or veto) within 30 days, and will not be implemented and enforced until 180 days after it becomes law.
+The bill is now with Mayor Eric Adams for his review and approval (or veto) within 30 days, and will not go into effect until 180 days after it becomes law.

 The passage of the FARE Act is a relief for NYC renters, who pay an average of $12,951 in upfront costs — including broker fees — to move into a rental, according to StreetEasy data.
 StreetEasy® and Zillow® believe this legislation will result in positive changes for all sides of the market, and will make the renting process in NYC more fair, affordable, and transparent.

 If you’re a renter wondering how this affects you, please note that the changes have not yet taken effect.
-Meanwhile, as the FARE Act moves through the legislative process, we’re here to explain what it is, when it will be implemented, how it will impact NYC renters, and why we believe it’s good for everyone involved.
+Meanwhile, as the FARE Act moves through the legislative process, we’re here to explain what it is, when it will go into effect, how it will impact NYC renters, and why we believe it’s good for everyone involved.

 What is the FARE Act?